The Science behind Quell Electrodes

 Why are the electrodes so big?

-Quell is unique in that it utilizes high powered electrical nerve stimulation to promote a widespread pain relief response in the body.
-In order to signal the brain to release the body’s own natural pain blockers, Quell needs to stimulate a large area of nerves in a precise way.
+Quell is designed to stimulate a large area of nerves in a precise way.
 Quell electrodes incorporate 4 strategically spaced pads into one long, flexible strip that snaps onto the back of the device.
-This design enables the user to wrap the device around the upper calf to stimulate the large bundle of sensory nerves there, triggering the body’s release of its natural pain blockers.
+Quell provides pain relief by comfortably stimulating the nerves that carry normal, non-painful sensations to your brain, which decrease the perception of pain.
 No training or expertise is required for correct placement.
 As long as you place your Quell 1-2” below the knee, the device will be positioned correctly.

 What’s special about the gel?